 Preamble

 Falkirk Caledonia Choir is committed to implementing and promoting equal opportunities in its activities and practice.
-It realises that discrimination exists in society (whether protected by law or not), and believes that this prevents potential and ability from being realised in young people and others.
+It realises that discrimination exists in society (whether protected by law or not), and believes that this prevents potential and ability from being realised.

 Falkirk Caledonia Choir will not tolerate discrimination on the ground of: